Super closeup of the top four rows of floating bookshelves and the top part of the tv

 Now the question was three or four of the double door Ivar’s?
 The winner, three.

-This is option 8 of the twelve we started with.
+Then, of the options with three double door cabinets, which will they choose?
+They chose option 8 of the twelve we started with.
 Personally, I think the cat and the banana bookend sealed the deal.

-A couple of weeks later, we were vacc’d and the shelves were ready.
+A couple of weeks later, we were vaxxed and the shelves were ready.
 Josh and his crew loaded all the shelves and hardware in our Highlander and strapped the countertop on the rooftop luggage rack.
 We were off the next morning to DC.

 I know this is probably not the project top of mind for you at this moment.